joseasoler/tradergen/FEATURES.md

 * **[Vanilla Weapons Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=1814383360):**

-  * Bulk goods orbital traders and outlander settlements may have tools in stock.

   * Orbital traders with the hunting specialization may have compound bows in stock.

   * Orbital traders with the husbandry specialization may have whips in stock.

-  * Orbital traders with the medicine specialization may have scalpels in stock.

 * **[Vanilla Weapons Expanded - Grenades](https://steamcommunity.com/sharedfiles/filedetails/?id=2194472657):** Orbital traders with the ordnance specialization may also have grenade belts in stock.